josephbae96/DevConnector/README.md

 # DevConnector

 A social media for developers created from scratch using a MongoDB backend, React-Redux frontend, and Express and Node.
-The Node.js backend was tested using Postman.
+The Node.js backend was tested using Postman and the packages used are uuid, react-redux, react, react-redux-dom, express, .

 ## Changelog

+2021/05/14: React User Authentication

+2021/05/12: Redux Setup & Alerts

+2021/05/08: React and Frontend Initial Commit

+2021/05/02: Post API Routes

 2021/04/29: Profile routes finished